Youth & the Law: Webinar for Service Providers and Resource Roundup

 BC Government:

-• Youth Justice: Explains the basics of the youth justice system in BC: what you can expect, how the process works, the rights of youth victims and offenders, as well as services available for youth, their family members, and friends.
+• Youth Justice(link is external): Explains the basics of the youth justice system in BC: what you can expect, how the process works, the rights of youth victims and offenders, as well as services available for youth, their family members, and friends.

-• Youth Services: links to legal resources, court resources, & support services.
+• Youth Services(link is external): links to legal resources, court resources, & support services.

 Government of Canada Department of Justice: